-Common Council Book 1511-1541, f.
+Common Conneil Book 1511-1541, f.
 1,096.
 23rd April, 1520.

 Also in this present the Indenture made betwyn Mr. Irchenett on thon partye and Willm.
-Spencer firemason and hys fielows on thothe partie for the buldyng off the Gyldhall and it is agreid yt when Mr. Wymark off hys gudnes hath graunted to oversee & order, the worke off the same he schall have money delivered to hym in hys hand to pay every workman ther wages & also to pay for all other charges yt shall come to be pd for the same.
+Spencer ffremason and hys ffelows on thothe partie ffor the buldyng off the Gyldhall and it is agreid yt when Mr. Wymark off hys gudnes hath graunted to oversee & order the worke off the same he schall have money delivered to hym in hys hand to pay every workman ther wages & also to pay ffor all other charges yt shall come to be pd for the same.

-Also it is agreid yt the same Mr. Wymark schall have ffull actorytie to make almaner careage within ye citie yt shall nede ffor the same and Mr. Maier to aide hym att all tymes when nede schall requyre and also he to take carpenters & other artificers & laborers yt schall nede to ye same.
+Also it is agreed yt the same Mr. Wymark schall have ffull actorytie to make almaner careage within ye citie yt shall nede ffor the same and Mr. Maier to aide hym att all tymes when nede schall requyre and also he to take carpenters & other artificers & laborers yt schall nede to ye same.